-The one person in the school who has all the necessary knowledge and training to guide students through inquiry learning is the School Librarian.
+The one person in the school who has all the necessary knowledge and training to guide students through inquiry learning is the School Librarian, who has examined multiple inquiry models as part of their graduate coursework.
 As Maniotes & Kuhlthau put it:

 School librarians know the inquiry process like language arts teachers know the writing process and science teachers know the scientific method. (p11)

-School Librarians are also authorities on critical thinking: the library’s Information Literacy curriculum is all about analyzing, evaluating, inferencing, synthesizing, and communicating complex information in multiple formats.
+School Librarians are authorities on critical thinking because the library’s Information Literacy curriculum is all about analyzing, evaluating, inferencing, synthesizing, and communicating complex information in multiple formats.
 Ann Grafstein of Hofstra University ties Info-Lit to critical thinking and to content knowledge: